Filkins

-For people with the surname, see Filkins (surname).

-Filkins is a village in the civil parish of Filkins and Broughton Poggs, about 2.5 mi southwest of Carterton in Oxfordshire.
+Filkins is a village in the civil parish of Filkins and Broughton Poggs, in the West Oxfordshire district, in the county of Oxfordshire, England.
+It is about 2.5 mi southwest of Carterton.

-Church and chapel
+Churches

 Church of England

-The Gothic Revival architect G.E.
-Street designed the Church of England parish church of Saint Peter, and it was built in 1855–57.
-The parish is now part of the Benefice of Shill Valley and Broadshire.
+The Gothic Revival architect G. E. Street designed the Church of England parish church of Saint Peter, and it was built in 1855–57.
+The parish is now part of the benefice of Shill Valley and Broadshire.

 Methodist

 The Methodist chapel was dedicated in 1833.

 Local government

-Filkins was historically a hamlet in the ancient parish (and civil parish from 1866) of Broadwell.
-It became a separate civil parish in 1896, within Witney Rural District.
-In 1954 the civil parish was merged with the parish of Broughton Poggs to form the civil parish of Filkins and Broughton Poggs, part of West Oxfordshire since 1974.
+Filkins was historically a chapelry in the ancient parish (and civil parish from 1866) of Broadwell.
+It became a separate civil parish in 1866, on 25 March 1886 the parish was abolished and merged with Broadwell.
+On 26 March 1894 Filkins became a civil parish again, being formed from part of Broadwell, and was within Witney Rural District.
+On 1 April 1954 the civil parish was merged with the parish of Broughton Poggs to form the civil parish of Filkins and Broughton Poggs, part of West Oxfordshire since 1974.
+In 1951 the parish had a population of 371.

 Social and economic history

+Swinford Museum occupies a 17th-century cottage in Filkins and stands alongside the former village lock-up.
+George Swinford founded the museum in 1931 with the help of Labour politician and landowner Stafford Cripps.